dib-lab/dibsi/ANGUS.md

 A [draft schedule of hours for this year](SCHEDULE.html) is available.

+We plan to run multiple workshops of 20-30 participants each.

 ## What will I learn if I attend?

 Our goal for these two weeks is to get students to the point where